 Kenya Rukuriri Estate Broken Pekoe Tea offers some of the best qualities of any Kenya Tea.
 Its bold, intense flavour provides a freshness on the palate coupled with strong malty notes like no other.
 The Rukuriri Estate itself plays a crucial role in this Tea’s popularity.
 Built and commissioned for operations in 1984, Rukuriri, which is located in the Embu East District, Kenya, has Global Certifications from Rainforest Alliance, Fair Trade, and Ethical Tea Partnership.

 It is also around 80 kilometres south of the equator, and on the south-eastern slopes of Mount Kenya, which likewise has a stupendous effect on the brilliant quality of the Tea.
 Being a Broken Orange Pekoe Tea (BOP), one can expect more intense flavour notes in cup when compared to, for example, a Flowery Orange Pekoe Tea (FOP).
-Furthermore, there are even health benefits to Kenya Rukuriri Estate Broken Pekoe Tea when consumed as part of an already-healthy and active lifestyle.
+Furthermore, Kenya Rukuriri Estate Broken Pekoe Tea has even health benefits when consumed as part of an already-healthy and active lifestyle.
 All Black Teas, including this one, can boost the metabolism, improve cardiovascular health and reduce the risks of developing type-2 diabetes.
 Ultimately, there is nothing not to like with our Kenya Rukuriri Estate Broken Pekoe Tea.

 The history of Tea in Kenya began in 1903.
 The first person to plant Tea in Kenya, albeit for ornamental purposes, was a British settler named G.W.L.
 Caine.
 However, Caine failed to recognise the commercial potential of Kenya Tea, and for many years after its first cultivation, it remained a relative unknown.
 The first person to realise this potential was a Scotsman named Arnold Butler McDonell – but even then, it took many years to come to fruition.
 In 1910, McDonell purchased 350 acres of Kenyan land from the British government, establishing his own farm, Kiambethu, some 20 miles from Nairobi.